ddmee/donalmeecom/fastai.markdown

 17. What's the difference between the crop, pad, and squish resize approaches?
 When might you choose one over the others?

+These are all ways to manipulate an image so they are consistently sized (normalising the data?).
+Crop takes an image and just crops it to be a certain size.
+(Not sure what happens if the image is below crop size.)
+Pad adds stuff like a black band to fill out any missing image size.
+A squish transforms or shrinks the image to meet the size specified.

 18. What is data augmentation?
 Why is it needed?